August 26, 2025

 Reimbursement impact: More granular codes will drive improved CC/MCC assignment and DRG differentiation.
 Coders must document ejection fraction, duration of symptoms, and any associated kidney injury to select the most appropriate codes and capture full acuity.

-Behavioral Health Diagnostic Additions, CMS FY 2026 ICD-10-CM Guidelines, Section I.C.5
+Behavioral Health Diagnostic Refinements in the FY 2026 Update, Section I.C.5

 Behavioral health continues to grow as a coding priority.
 The FY 2026 update expands the F32-F33 (Major depressive disorder) series with added symptom severity and episode descriptors.
 Coding updates also refine substance use disorder remission statuses and broaden anxiety disorder codes, such as panic disorder and generalized anxiety in adults.